mfbutner/CanvasHelpers/SelfAndPeerEvaluations/README.md

 Validates individual quiz assignemnts by checking if students submitted completely and correctly.
 Solo submission users and their justifactions are logged to a `.txt` file.

+If trying to create a validation assignment for the **second** time, please make sure to remove the initial assignment overrides.
+Canvas does not allow students to be in multiple assignment overrides, so it will error out and not actually give students the *second* assignment override for them to redo the quiz *again*.

 Note that each student in the quiz report JSON file will have a `valid_solo_submission` flag.
 By default all solo submission have `valid_solo_submission` set to `True`.
 If a student ended up not having a valid solo submisison, please set their `valid_solo_submission` value to `False`.
 The final grader script will handle this case by having their "partner" give them the lowest scores possible.

 Typical usage: `python3 quiz_validator.py @validator_args.txt --questions_file_path ./questions.json`